Avery Preserve

 Acres: 100.09

-Avery Preserve encompasses an East Tract and West Tract.
-Avery Preserve West Tract has a network of interconnected trails that are well marked with orange, white, and yellow trail markers.
-There is plenty of parking in the lot located on the east side of Avery Hill Road (Avery Preserve – East Tract).
-Crossing Avery Hill Road leads to the trailhead, starting you on the orange trail.
-The orange trail borders the preserve and follows along stonewalls of various ages, creating a truly scenic hike.
-Throughout the orange trail are side paths that cross into the central portion of the preserve.
-These are marked with either yellow or white trail markers.
+Although Avery Preserve encompasses an East Tract and a West Tract only the West Tract has a trail network.
+A dedicated parking area is located on the east side of Avery Hill Rd.
+Cross Avery Hill Road to reach the trailhead for the orange trail, which follows the outer boundaries of the preserve.
+From the orange trail, side trails cross the central portion of the preserve.
+These trails are marked with either yellow or white trail markers.
 These connections allow for diverse routes while exploring all of the natural beauty of the preserve.
 The packed earth and dirt trails range from as narrow as 2-3 feet to wide open, with some stream crossings and vernal ponds along the way.
-Total trail distance is approximately 2.56 miles with 270 feet of elevation changes.
+Total trail distance is about 2.5 miles with 270 feet of elevation changes.
 Combining the hills with the occasional exposed rocks and roots creates a moderately challenging hike.
-It is common to see various types of birds and land animals.
-Also of note, the Billings Avery Brook is located on the southern portion of the preserve.
+Billings Avery Brook forms the southern boundary of the preserve.

 More Info

-Both sides of Avery Hill Road, 0.75 miles north of Route 214.
+- Both sides of Avery Hill Road, 0.75 miles north of Route 214.
 Parking lot on East tract.
-Approximately 1 mile of hiking trails.
+Approximately 2.5 miles of hiking trails.

-• East Tract, 22.48 acres (1977).
-Maple swamp and upland woodlands, giant rhododendron, atlantic white cedar, orchid species.
+- East Tract, 22.48 acres (1977).
+Maple swamp and upland woodlands, rosebay rhododendron, Atlantic white cedar, and orchid species.